SHELLEYJ32-zz/HerdingChatsGL_06/README.md

 This is the final version of Herding Chats.
 Use this link to PLAY! https://shelleyj32.github.io/HerdingChatsGL_06/

+Use this link to see our website for the game! https://herdingchats.wixsite.com/mysite

 Team:
 Programming - Per Van Dyke and Shan Jiang
 Design - Alex McGrath and Eric Perryman